-RO•.
-Alkoxy radicals, owing to their short life-time (roughly 0.1 ms in the earth's atmosphere (Orlando et al., 2003)), are not measured and, accordingly, are not a target of the reaction rate analysis.
-Instead, the fraction of reaction products branching towards the alkoxy is estimated (reactions: 2c, 3b and 4c).
-Similarly, the reaction product branching of reaction 6 is estimated in order to investigate the potential effects of the alkoxy pathways on the RO_2 • abundance and closed shell species formation.
-The RO• chemistry a) allows the RO_2 • - oxygen amount to switch between odd to even numbers and b) enables the autoxidation to proceed effectively at low RO_2 • concentrations via reactions R2c, R3b or R4c followed by R6a.
+Alkoxy radicals, owing to their short lifetimes (roughly 0.1 ms in Earth's atmosphere; Orlando et al., 2003), are not measured and, accordingly, are not a target of the reaction rate analysis.
+Instead, the fraction of reaction products branching towards the alkoxy is estimated (Reactions R2c, R3b and R4c).
+Similarly, the reaction product branching of Reaction (R6) is estimated in order to investigate the potential effects of the alkoxy pathways on the RO2• abundance and closed-shell species formation.
+The RO• chemistry (a) allows the RO2• oxygen amount to switch between odd and even numbers and (b) enables the autoxidation to proceed effectively at low RO2• concentrations via Reactions (R2c), (R3b) or (R4c), followed by Reaction (R6a).